Crazy for You

-For 35 years and counting, Madonna has seemed always on the verge of stepping over the borderline.
-Here, to celebrate her 59th birthday, are a dozen of her most memorable provocations.
+For 35 years and counting, Madonna has seemed perpetually on the verge of stepping over the borderline.
+Here, to celebrate her big birthday—yes, the original Queen of Reinvention is turning 60—are a dozen of her most memorable provocations.

 Nude Photos in Playboy and Penthouse (September 1985)